Fast Concurrent Data Sketches: Background: sequential sketches

-Because the hash outputs are uniformly distributed, an expected portion $\Theta$ of them are smaller than $\Theta$ and hence included in the sample.
-Therefore, we can estimate the number of unique elements in the stream by simply dividing the number of (unique) stored samples by $\Theta$.
-Note that this analysis assumes that the random hash function is drawn independently of the stream values.
+Because the hash outputs are uniformly distributed, the expected proportion of values smaller than $\Theta$ is $\Theta$.
+Therefore, we can estimate the number of unique elements in the stream by dividing the number of (unique) stored samples by $\Theta$ (assuming that the random hash function is drawn independently of the stream values).

-KMV $\Theta$ sketches keep constant-size sample sets, independently of the stream size: they take a parameter $k$ and keep the $k$ smallest hashes seen so far.
-Note that $\Theta$ is $1$ during the first $k$ updates, and subsequently it is the hash of the largest sample in the set.
-Once the sample set is full, every update that inserts a new element also removes the largest element in the set and updates $\Theta$ accordingly.
-This is implemented efficiently by keeping the samples in a min-heap.
-The sketch's merge function adds a batch of samples to \emph{sampleSet}.
+KMV $\Theta$ sketches keep constant-size sample sets: they take a parameter $k$ and keep the $k$ smallest hashes seen so far. $\Theta$ is $1$ during the first $k$ updates, and subsequently it is the hash of the largest sample in the set.
+Once the sample set is full, every update that inserts a new element also removes the largest one and updates $\Theta$.
+This is implemented efficiently using a min-heap.
+The merge method adds a batch of samples to \emph{sampleSet}.

 \paragraph{Accuracy}